Scheduled MonumentsEnglandTwo wayside crosses in the grounds of Trewardale 34m WSW of the house

 What is Two wayside crosses in the grounds of Trewardale 34m WSW of the house?

-Two wayside crosses in the grounds of Trewardale is a pair of medieval stone crosses situated approximately 34 metres west-south-west of Trewardale House in Cornwall.
+Two wayside crosses in the grounds of Trewardale is a scheduled ancient monument comprising a pair of stone crosses located approximately 34 metres west-southwest of Trewardale House in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005457.

 Who is responsible for protecting Two wayside crosses in the grounds of Trewardale 34m WSW of the house?